 Our—and by “our” we mean, collectively, all the souls who compose the human race—taste in terms of chile peppers varies dramatically.
 This recipe makes for an admittedly tame margarita, the heat just barely discernible.
 If you swoon to more than a whisper of warmth in your cocktails, take heed of the aforementioned advice on infusing tequila with heat, but tinker with it to your taste.
 Consider steeping more than a single, solitary slice of jalapeño in the bottle of booze.
-Or opting for a more beguiling sort of chile, say a shishito pepper or even a hot, hot, hot habanero.
+You can slice a whole pepper lengthwise (so it doesn’t float).
+Or opting for a more beguiling sort of chile, say a shishito pepper, a smoky chipotle, or even a hot, hot, hot habanero.
 Or letting the chile steep for longer than a few hours.
 Do as you deem appropriate.
 We’ll not pass judgment.

 - Quick Glance